For RESERVATION inquiries, please call 888-444-6664.

 Nights to Next Level:

-With access to Houston’s prestigious Uptown Post Oak/Galleria area, Omni Houston Hotel is a natural choice for any getaway in the city.
-Located near Buffalo Bayou, a river dating back 18,000 years ago that cuts through the heart of Harris County, and Memorial Park, one of the largest urban parks in the U.S., its prime location makes it easy for guests to get a feel for the city and experience its plethora of activities, entertainment venues and history.
+With access to Houston’s prestigious Uptown/Post Oak area, Omni Houston Hotel is a natural choice for any getaway in the city.
+The prime location makes it easy for guests to get a feel for the city and experience all the activities, entertainment venues and history.
+Omni Houston Hotel is located near Buffalo Bayou, a river dating back 18,000 years ago that cuts through the heart of Harris County, and Memorial Park, one of the largest urban parks in the U.S..
 If you’re ready to make the absolute most of your stay in Houston, read on for our two-day itinerary highlighting the city’s best food, nightlife and more.

 Book Your Activities